OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 1. If the meter/group is [compatible](#determining-units-that-are-compatible-with-a-meter-or-group) with the graphic unit then it is in the usual dropdown font.
 Note when you first go to the graphics page the graphic unit is set to "no unit" (-99) and this means that every meter/group is compatible.
 Just listing them all is much faster than checking each one and is done in the pseudocode below.
 2. Otherwise (not compatible) the meter/group is shown in grayed out font.
 This is the same look as the map page where meters/groups that cannot be graphed on the selected map are grayed out.
 Choosing one of these would mean either changing the graphic unit or it would not show up.
 We don't want either of these to happen.

 This does not change the current situation that hides some meters/groups if they are not displayable to a user.
 All meters/groups for case 1 are displayed first and then the ones for case 2 where the items in each set are in alphabetically sorted order.
-(As separate work not part of resource generalization, we should probably make maps sort this way too.)
+(TODO As separate work not part of resource generalization, we should probably make maps sort this way too.)

+TODO??
 As [discussed above](#new-units-menu), both the meters and groups dropdown menus must be updated whenever the graphic unit is updated.
 The algorithm for updating the meter menu is:

-    // need database conn
+    // need database conn or do from Redux state (better)
     // Get all the meters that this user can see.
     Meters visibleMeters
     if (admin) {